-Model outputs include for the 1% AEP, the 5% AEP event, the 1 in 500-year event and the PMF event.
+Model outputs include for the 1% AEP, the 5% AEP event, the 1 in 500-year event and the Probable maximum flood (PMF) event.
 Flood depths less than 100mm have been excluded from the model plot outputs as this provides a better representation of flood extent and risk for the site.
-A summary of predevelopment and post-development flood condition results is provided below:
+A summary of pre-development and post-development flood condition results is provided below:

 - 1% AEP minor flooding (100-250mm) occurs along the eastern boundary to Abundance Road in the existing scenario.
 In the post-development scenario, there is generally less flood extent along the eastern boundary as the new pipe networks capture surface water.
 A small amount of localised ponding of between 100-250mm will occur on the site.
 The flood impact identified in Figure 7 of the FIRA identifies localised increase in flood levels between 50-200mm+ higher than the existing scenario.
-In the 1% AEP flood model the site is subject to a H1 hazard level.
-With the climate change factor applied to the 1% AEP scenario, there will be further increased flood extent across the site and broader precinct.
-This, however, is minimal, with a small portion of the site being subject to a H2 hazard level. - Probable maximum flood (PMF) the majority of the site is affected, in extreme rainfall events, in both the pre and post development scenario.
+In the 1% AEP flood model the site is subject to a H1 hazard level. - With the climate change factor applied to the 1% AEP scenario, there will be further increased flood extent across the site and broader precinct.
+This, however, is minimal, with a small portion of the site being subject to a H2 hazard level. - An additional run has been undertaken PMF 2090 SSP3 7.0. for the critical 30-minute storm, this results in a rainfall multiplier of 1.59.
+The results of this analysis are presented in the FIRA.
+Adding a climate change factor to the PMF does have an impact on Flood Planning Levels (FPLs) in the order of 300-400mm.
+The FPLs have not been adjusted as there are still two floors across two buildings that are above the PMF for safe shelter in place for the school occupants. - The department's Educations Facilities Standards and Guidelines has the PMF as a guideline for the floor levels, which is decided by the department on a case-by-case basis for each project.
+Climate change has been considered in the PMF but after reviewing the FPLs have not been adjusted as there is adequate safe shelter in place. - PMF the majority of the site is affected, in extreme rainfall events, in both the pre and post development scenario.
 In the internal courtyard between the buildings, there is a 500mm-1m increase in flood depth compared to existing conditions.
 In terms of flood hazard, Ferodale Road is unsafe for people and vehicles due to velocity of the flood (despite the depth being less than 500mm), at a hazard category of between H1 and H5.
 The central courtyard is also characterised with a higher hazard category of H3 during a PMF event.
 The H3 category is unsafe for vehicles, children, and the elderly, during an extreme flood event there should be no reason for people to enter this zone therefore this is not considered a significant issue. - 5% AEP and 1 in 500-year post-development model the site is subject to flooding in portions, with the extent greater in the 1 in 500-year event.
 Flood depths are between 100-500mm.
 During the 1 in 500-year flood event, the flood hazard on the site is H1 and small portions of H2.
 The extent of H2 hazard increases in this flood event, but Ferodale Road west of the site remains trafficable for emergency vehicles.